 Connection 2, from the load balancer (GFE) to the backend VM or endpoint:

 Source IP address: an IP address in one of the ranges specified in Firewall rules.

-Destination IP address: the internal IP address of the backend VM or container in the Virtual Private Cloud (VPC) network.
+Destination IP address: the internal IP address of the backend VM or container in the VPC network.